rkokkelk/siso/README.md

 Setting this to the IP range of the organisations ensures that only employees can create repositories.

+## Configuration

+### Branding
+It is possible to show a logo at the top of the SISO application.
+It is automatically created if a image is placed at the following location:
+`app/assets/images/logo.png`

+After adding the image, please ensure that the application is restarted and the ensure that the assets are recompiled using:
+`rake assets:precompile`

 ## Deploy

 ### Heroku Deploy